h-cheema/SwitchyShapes-Overview/README.md

 </p>

 ### Summary:
+Switchy Shapes is a 2D mobile game built from scratch using the Unity Game Engine and C# scripting.
 It has been a great learning experience and I'm quite happy with the final product.
-All game programming, UI, UX, sound design, graphics, store management (and so on...) was done by yours truly.
+All game programming, UI, UX, sound design, graphics, store management (and so on...) was done by myself.

 <br>